 In this case, you’re not making any decision at all about what’s best or not; you’re just randomly waiting somewhere.
 Let’s call this the dumb tourist scenario, and here’s what that looks like when you pick random spots a million times:

-Look at that; the train stopped more times in places that were closer to you!
 The simulations don’t lie: the likeliest outcome now is that the train stops right in front of you, and the average distance between you and the train will be about 33 feet.

 Comparing both scenarios, there’s nothing weird going on if you commute all the time; the long-time average distance is bigger when you randomly wander around the train station (33 ft) versus when you wait in the middle (25 ft), so doing the smart thing is still your best bet in that case.
-But, when you’re a tourist and only plan on riding the train once or twice, this implies that it’s better to randomly pick a spot to wait in than to pick the best logical spot!
+But, when you’re a tourist and only plan on riding the train once or twice, this somehow seems to imply that it’s better to randomly pick a spot to wait in than to pick the best logical spot!

 This “dumb tourist paradox” is profoundly counter-intuitive on many levels; how can a “dumb” action turn out to be better than a “smart” one?
 How can my random action cause the train to usually arrive closer to me?
 How can I understand this result intuitively?
 Well, I could try to calm you down by pointing out that being a dumb tourist has two negatives, which is that 1) your long-time average distance is larger and that 2) you have a nontrivial chance of having the train show up more than 50 feet away from you, which is impossible for the smart tourist.
 If you’re like me, though, you are probably still very puzzled.

-For that, you can take solace from the fact that the smartest man who ever lived once said that “in mathematics you don’t understand things, you just get used to them”, and my advice is the following: get used to it.
+The answer, however, is pretty mundane—even though it’s certainly true that the single likeliest outcome is that the train door stops directly in front of a dumb tourist, whereas there isn’t a likeliest outcome for a smart tourist, the actual chances of the train arriving directly in front of a smart tourist and a dumb tourist are effectively the same.
+As a result, you can’t actually game the system—it just ultimately looks like you can.
+If that wasn’t obvious to you, you can take solace from the fact that the smartest man who ever lived once said that “in mathematics you don’t understand things, you just get used to them”, and my advice is the following: get used to it.
 This is by no means the only “paradox” in the statistical sciences, as great many others are known to exist, and they’ve puzzled everyone just as much as this little factoid does.
 The best thing you can do is to learn about them and why they happen so that you don’t get surprised by them (or more importantly, make wrong assumptions because of them).
 And who knows!
 With time you may find some new ones yourself, if you decide to formally study statistics—or if you commute enough.